codr7/swift-interpreter/README.md

 Each design has it's strengths and weaknesses; stacks need to be shuffled and registers allocated; but I find stacks more elegant and easy to reason about.

 ## versions
-Each version focuses on a one or a few key areas of functionality.

 ### v1
 Implement a minimum viable virtual machine with a stack and primitive functions.